hoenchioma/BDSec-CTF-2023-Writeups/Pwn/callme/NOTE.md

 }
 ```

 Now, we want to call the function `callme`.
 But how do we do that?
 Well, if we look at the stack frame of `main`, we can see that `code_addr` is located right after `buff`.
 This means that if we overflow `buff`, we can overwrite `code_addr` with the address of `callme`.
 Now if the value of `code_addr` is not `0x0`, then `callme` will be called and we will get the flag.
 From ghidra we can find the address of the `callme` function to be `0x0804875e`.
-So to do the exploit, we can use the following python script:
+So to do the exploit, we can use the following python script (using the `pwntools` python library):
 ```python
 from pwn import *